TomStuart92/TomStuart92.github.io/_posts/16-10-24-FinalProject.md

 I'm going to speak around the tech side of the project tomorrow which should be fine.
 It's a really interesting approach and the breadth of our project should really show through.

 Apart from a delicious Team Lunch, their is little else to speak on.
 I'm a good combination of happy, excited, sad, scared, and thankful as I head into my last day tomorrow.
 This has been one of the greatest experiences of my life, and I want to make sure it has a fitting conclusion.

+### Friday 4th November

+Return of the Jedi, Return of the King, The Deathly Hallows; all epic sagas must come to an end.
+So it is with out Makers Academy journeys.
+Today bore many tears, hugs and smiles.
+A day of tumultuous emotion as we reach the end of our time on this incredible course.

+It was incredibly sad to say goodbye to the group of people I've spent the last 16 weeks with.
+The bond thats formed through mutual hardship is pretty incredible, and it's been an absolute pleasure getting to know each and every member of the Makers Academy family.

+As for the day itself, we had our a careers fare this morning which was a great opportunity to speak to some real developers who are looking to hire junior developers.
+It was interesting to pick their brains about exactly what they're looking for.

+The rest of the day was spent hanging out and putting the finishing touches to our presentation.
+[You can view our final video demo here](https://youtu.be/a6o0Nbv4VA8) At 5.30 the presentations started, and everyone absolutely killed it.
+All the presentations were excellent, and a fitting end to the course.
+Then a few beers and slices of pizza to end an emotionally exhausting day.

+Words can't really express how I feel right now.
+It's almost an empty deflated feeling as I again have no structure in my life.
+For three months, Makers has provided me a bubble in which I could totally devote myself to coding.
+Now it's just me against the world.
+But, I feel totally prepared for what's to come.

+So what next?
+There's still so much to learn, and of course the hunt for a job begins tomorrow.
+I also want to focus on picking up some of the more computer science side of things so I'll start looking at that as well.
+Otherwise, it's more coding, testing, and getting very annoyed at xCode.